tuftsceeo/IoT/GrovePi/README.md

 - Attempting to parallel what Juliana did on the Ev3 on the GrovePi: https://github.com/CEEO-DrEsLab/IoT/tree/master/EV3
 - Worked on introducing sensors to the Internet (ex: Twitter) and giving physical devices an online presence
         - Examples: https://www.youtube.com/watch?v=KWlcQqoKCoU&feature=youtu.be
+- Making a two-way street between the sensors and the Internet (i.e. having the sensors control what's being tweeted and also having the Internet control the sensors)

 **What does it prove?
 Why is it relevant and useful?**
 - Sensors get info from environment and can put that info onto the Internet